dzimine/writing/drafts/Stormless.md

 }
 ```
 Knowing the input data structure is important to map it to the action input parameters.
 It's intuitive: `input` represents `event` parameter of [AWS Lambda programming model](http://docs.aws.amazon.com/lambda/latest/dg/python-programming-model-handler-types.html) (BTW should we call it `event`?
 Vote with a PR!).
 [Jinja](http://jinja.pocoo.org/) is used to map the inputs; our JavaScript friends who're less familiar
-with this common Python tool find it intuitive enough in simple cases; and Stack-overflow is full of magic Jinga tricks.
+with this common Python tool find it intuitive enough in simple cases; and Stack-overflow is full of magic Jinja tricks.

 Here we obviously map the two parameters from input body to desired action input parameters.

-To keep the config separately, I created a file `env.yml` and put my config parameters there:
+To keep the config separate, I created a file `env.yml` and put my config parameters there:

 ```
 # ./env.yml